 Unlike LLPs, general partnership firms pose a few challenges, as illustrated below.

 - Complications occur when one partner passes away.
 A partnership interest is often non-transferable through inheritance as the remaining partner may not wish to be in partnership with the person inheriting the interest of the deceased partner.
-Partners may make provisions in the partnership agreement to avoid separation due to death if both parties agree to recognise those who inherit the interest of the deceased as partners
+Partners may make provisions in the partnership agreement to avoid separation due to death if both parties agree to recognize those who inherit the interest of the deceased as partners

 - It is necessary to share decisions in a partnership.
 If the partners have a conflict over the ways of business operations, their business and personal relationships may face issues